MartinPdeS/PyMieSim/README.rst

 Citing this work?
 ******************

-I spent a full year to develop this tool for you to use so if it helped you in your research, I would greatly appreciate you citing the article associated to my work.
+I spent a few years to develop this tool for you to use so if it helped you in your research, I would greatly appreciate you citing the article associated to my work.
 Many thanks!

 .. code-block:: none